AugustoOProprio/AugustoOProprio/README.md

 Welcome To The Jungle!

-My name is Augusto, i am a 16 years old brazilean student I being obliged to do this profile, so i must say something i know.
+My name is Augusto, i am a 16 years old brazilean student.
+I being obliged to do this profile, so i must say something i know.
-I dont know much about progammation, but i know a little things Like use jps5 editor to do some codes, a litte of scratch (i dont like that).
+I dont know much about progammation, but i know a little things, like use jps5 editor to do some codes, a litte of scratch (i dont like that).
 This is 1% about me, but it is what it is.